AP source: Lawmakers threatened ahead of impeachment trial

 Similar to those intercepted by investigators ahead of Biden’s inauguration, the threats that law enforcement agents are tracking vary in specificity and credibility, said the official, who had been briefed on the matter.
 Mainly posted online and in chat groups, the messages have included plots to attack members of Congress during travel to and from the Capitol complex during the trial, according to the official.

-The official was not authorized to not discuss an ongoing investigation publicly and spoke to the AP on condition of anonymity.
+The official was not authorized to discuss an ongoing investigation publicly and spoke Sunday to the AP on condition of anonymity.

 Law enforcement officials are already starting to plan for the possibility of armed protesters returning to the nation’s capital when Trump’s Senate trial on a charge of inciting a violent insurrection begins the week of Feb.
 8. It would be the first impeachment trial of a former U.S. president.